-Key results are summarised in Fig. \ref{fig:all_results_combined}, where, for each method, we show the determined values for $\varv \sin i$ (using both GOF and FT) and $\varv_{\rm macro}$ (only GOF), and compare them to the expected values from the 3D-based mock-observation.
+The key results are summarised in Fig. \ref{fig:all_results_combined}, where, for each method, we show the determined values for $\varv \sin i$ (using both GOF and FT) and $\varv_{\rm macro}$ (only GOF), and compare them to the expected values from the 3D-based mock observation.
 The expected value for isotropic Gaussian macroturbulence is $\varv_{\rm macro} = 74$~km/s, as derived from the non-rotating 3D model (see also \citealt{First_paper_Lara}).
-If $\varv \sin i$ is significantly higher than $\varv_{\rm macro}$, we get decent $\varv \sin i$ determinations, as seen in the left-hand sides of the top and bottom panels.
+If $\varv \sin i$ is significantly higher than $\varv_{\rm macro}$, we get decent $\varv \sin i$ determinations, as seen on the left-hand sides of the top and bottom panels.
 The opposite is true if $\varv \sin i \approx \varv_{\rm macro}$.
-Finally if $\varv \sin i \ll \varv_{\rm macro}$, FT and GOF determinations of $\varv \sin i$ become way too high, showing overestimates up to a factor of 3 for the GOF and even more than a factor of 10 for the FT method (right-hand sides of top and bottom panels).
+Finally if $\varv \sin i \ll \varv_{\rm macro}$, FT and GOF determinations of $\varv \sin i$ become much too high, showing overestimates up to a factor of 3 for the GOF and even more than a factor of 10 for the FT method (right-hand sides of the top and bottom panels).
 On the other hand, in this latter regime $\varv_{\rm macro}$ is well constrained.
 By contrast, if $\varv _{\rm macro} < \varv \sin i$, $\varv_{\rm macro}$ determinations are generally poor.
-This shows that we only can obtain good constraints on the projected stellar rotation if $\varv \sin i$ is (much) larger than $\varv_{\rm macro}$, and vice versa for macroturbulence.
+This shows that we can only obtain good constraints on the projected stellar rotation if $\varv \sin i$ is (much) larger than $\varv_{\rm macro}$, and vice versa for macroturbulence.